hindu-comm/weblogs/manasataramgini/2015/08/2015-08-23_a-brief-note-on-animal-heads-celtic-human-sacrifice-and-indo-european-tradition.md

 Thus, the different animal-heads being placed at the base of the soma ritual altar are reminiscent of the multiple heads of different animals found at the Celtic site.
-While in many modern performances clay or golden heads might be used, it is clear that in the earlier ritual actual heads were used.
-As for the human head it is apparent that it was not obtained by human sacrifice in the core śrauta tradition. Āpastamba clarifies that the corpse of a Kṣatriya or Vaiśya who has been slain in warfare by an arrow or struck dead by lightning is purchased for 7 or 21 units of cash and the head is severed at the time of the sale.
+While in many modern performances clay or golden heads might be used, it isclear that in the earlier ritual actual heads were used.
+As for the human head it is apparentthat it was not obtained by human sacrifice in the core śrauta tradition. Āpastamba clarifies that the corpse of a Kṣatriya or Vaiśya who has been slain in warfare by an arrow or struck dead by lightning is purchased for 7 or 21 units of cash and the head is severed at the time of the sale.
 The Kaṭha-s clarify that a dead man’s head is bought for 21 units of cash at a cemetery and severed from the corpse at the time of purchase.

 Finally, coming to the issue of chimeric animals in the veda, we might cite the famous verse of Vāmadeva Gautama on the embodiment of Sanskrit language as chimeric animal:

 catvāri śṛṅgā trayo asya pādā
-dve śīrṣe sapta hastāso asya |
+dve śīrṣe sapta hastāso asya \|
 tridhā baddho vṛṣabho roravīti
-maho devo martyāṃ ā viveśa || RV 4.58.3
+maho devo martyāṃ ā viveśa \|\| RV 4.58.3

 Four horns, his feet are three,
 his heads are two, his hands seven;